Sir-Mudkip/kali/README.md

 - To enable GPU passthrough and use hashcat in the container, then add `--gpus all \` into the command before the image name.

-> [!note] GPU Passthru
+> [!NOTE] GPU
-> To use tools like hashcat in this container, you will need the Nvidia drivers, the CUDA toolkit, and the Nvidias container toolkit to enable GPU passthru.
-Thankfully you will only need the drivers, and the container toolkit locally.The CUDA toolkit can be installed in the container and if you enable passthru it should just work.
+> To use tools like hashcat in this container, you will need the Nvidia drivers and the Nvidias container toolkit to enable GPU passthru.
+The CUDA toolkit can be installed in the container and if you enable passthru it should just work.
-> If you don't want the toolkit feel free to take it out.
+> I have not included the toolkit to save space and efficiency, though if you would like to include it you can go [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Debian&target_version=12&target_type=deb_local) and build a RUN layer for each of the steps here.
 I personally would suggest a dedicated hashcat image which is a WIP for myself.

 I don't recommend using hashcat in this container as it's already quite big.
 I have an ongoing project which will seek to make a hashcat container more usable.